mataraimov/Finalgame/README.md

 ## Moorhuhn GAME
 ## Final exam project for CS 201: Object-Oriented Programming with JAVA
-## This is a game made by solo  usint JAVAFX.
+## This is a game made by solo  using JAVAFX.

 ## Requirements
 - Code(valid,clean,without comments)